The Forest Boronia

 B. muelleri ‘ Seaside stars’

-Mulching is not recommended as this can raise humidity and give rise to fungal problems.
+Mulching is not recommended as this can raise humidity and give rise to fungal problems, so use some rocks to protect the root system instead.

 Tip pruning after flowering will help promote a tidy habit.